Norwegian mass killer Breivik still a danger, psychiatrist says at hearing | DW | 19.01.2022

 He was found guilty of killing 77 people in the attack, which was the worst act of terror in Norway since World War II.

-"The risk of future acts of violence has not changed since 2012 and 2013 when I did my first evaluations," psychiatrist Randi Rosenqvist said during the parole hearing taking place at the high-security prison in Skien, south of Oslo.
+"The risk of future acts of violence has not changed since 2012 and 2013, when I did my first evaluations," psychiatrist Randi Rosenqvist said during the parole hearing, which took place at the high-security prison in Skien, south of Oslo.

-Rosenqvist said Breivik still suffers from "asocial, histrionic, and narcissistic" personality disorders and entirely lacks empathy.
+Rosenqvist said Breivik still suffered from "asocial, histrionic and narcissistic" personality disorders and entirely lacked empathy.

 He has argued to the court that he has distanced himself from violence since the attack.
 Breivik complained to the court that he was treated "like an animal" in the prison and lacked adequate contact with the outside world.